alukosdev/ccsp/laws/itar.md

 ## Noteworthy

-- [x] The ITAR controls the control of defense articles and space-related articles and services.
+- [x] ITAR controls the control of defense articles and space-related articles and services.
-- [x] The ITAR-controlled items are defined in the USML.
+- [x] ITAR-controlled items are defined in the USML.

 ## References